tari-labs/tari-university/src/cryptography/bulletproofs-protocols/MainReport.md

 Protocol 1 is then defined as the proof system for relation (2) as shown in Figure&nbsp;1.
 The element $ u $ is raised to a random power $ x $ chosen by the *verifier* $ \mathcal{V} $ to ensure that the extracted vectors $ \mathbf {a}, \mathbf {b} $ from [Protocol&nbsp;2](#protocol-2---inner-product-verification-through-multi-exponentiation) satisfy $ c = \langle \mathbf {a} \mspace{3mu} , \mspace{3mu} \mathbf {b} \rangle $.

 <p align="center"><img src="sources/Protocol-1.png" width="470" /></p>
-<div align="center"><b>Figure&nbsp;1: Bulletproofs Protocol 1 [<a href="http://web.stanford.edu/%7Ebuenz/pubs/bulletproofs.pdf" title="Bulletproofs: Short Proofs for Confidential Transactions
+<div align="center"><b>Figure&nbsp;1: Bulletproofs' Protocol 1 [<a href="http://web.stanford.edu/%7Ebuenz/pubs/bulletproofs.pdf" title="Bulletproofs: Short Proofs for Confidential Transactions
 and More, Blockchain Protocol Analysis and Security Engineering 2018,
 Bünz B. et al">1</a>]</b></div>

 The argument presented in Protocol 1 has the following Commitment Scheme<sup>[def][cs~]</sup> properties: